mihirdilip/lending-platform/README.md

     * If the LTV is less than 80%, the credit score of the applicant must be 800 or more
     * If the LTV is less than 90%, the credit score of the applicant must be 900 or more
     * If the LTV is 90% or more, the application must be declined

-## Submission
-Send through a public link to your GIT repository prior to interview.